us0p/interview_preparation/english_questions.md

 # English questions
 Common English questions, what they really want to know and my responses.

+## Exercices
+Professional experience background: list every meaningful project you ever worked on, the challenges, the outcome, how did you solve the challenges, the technical responsibilities and what you are proud of.
+Talk about the projects you worked, you need to be able to talk about them with clarity and confidence.

 ## Relevant Career highlights
 - 3 years of career (2021-2024)
 - Direct contact with clients